-This film carries a very bittersweet air to it.
-There's a lot of humour, moreso than the previous film, but there's a lingering air of sadness too.
+This film carries a bittersweet air to it.
+There's a lot of humour, more than in the previous film, but there's a lingering air of sadness too.
 After this point, nothing will be the same any more.
-Deathly Hallows Part 1 is a different movie altogether, with Hogwarts out of the picture entirely.
-Even when we return to Hogwarts in Deathly Hallows Part 2, it's under completely different circumstances.
 Half-Blood Prince really is the beginning of the end.

 Like Goblet of Fire, Half-Blood Prince is also more romantic than the other films.
 Lavender Brown shows up and becomes deeply infatuated with Ron.
 She was a fairly minor recurring character in the books, but this is where we properly meet her in the films.
 Her crush on Ron comes out of nowhere, but Lavender is actually a fun character.
 She's a total ditz, but she's entertaining.